Kelly: How much should Canada expect of Denis Shapovalov?

 That's to Shapovalov's enormous advantage, and he has two people to thank for it: Milos Raonic and Eugenie Bouchard.

-It's both unfair and unavoidable to compare Shapovalov in this moment to the best tennis players Canada has ever produced.
+It's both unfair and unavoidable to compare 18-year-old Shapovalov in this moment to the best tennis players Canada has ever produced.

 At 18, Raonic had barely begun.
 He was still playing in Futures tournaments, the lowest rung of pro tennis.
 He didn't win a match at a major or beat a top-10 player until he was 20.